-I decompose complementarity into two primary channels: economic savings and consumer preferences.
+I decompose complementarity into two primary channels: electricity cost savings and consumer preferences.
 A portion of this complementarity arises from the potential cost savings associated with the combined use of EVs and PVs.
 The remaining portion is attributed to consumers' willingness to adopt environmentally friendly practices.
 Households may benefit from the combined ownership of PV systems and EVs, as installing solar panels can reduce electricity costs by shifting increased consumption from EVs to lower price tiers.
 In addition, EV time-of-use (TOU) rates that require having an EV allow households to sell excess solar energy at higher rates during peak generation hours.

-I use information on residential location to link individuals to their utility companies, including Southern California Edison (SCE), San Diego Gas & Electric (SDG&E), and Pacific Gas and Electric Company (PG&E).
-Then, I use utility-specific information on rate plans to calculate the average savings that consumers may realize by comparing electric bills under different rate plans and discounting the results at 3% annually over ten years.
-Additional details on these calculations are provided in Appendix E. 19
+I use information on residential location to link individuals to their utility companies, including Southern California Edison (SCE), San Diego Gas & Electric (SDG&E), and Pacific Gas and Electric Company (PG&E).20 Then, I use utility-specific information on rate plans to calculate the average savings that consumers may realize by comparing electric bills under different rate plans and discounting the results at 3% annually over ten years.
+Additional details on these calculations are provided in Appendix E.21

 On average, the discounted complementarity savings over ten years amount to approximately \$1,775 for customers on the block rate plan, and \$2,081 for those who choose the cost-minimizing plan.
 The model-predicted WTP for complementarity varies significantly across markets, with the highest values observed in 2013, followed by a marked decline in most markets by 2017 and 2019.
 This pattern likely reflects the early adopters' strong preference for environmentally friendly goods.
-The mean model-predicted WTP across all markets is \$10,549, but when excluding 2013, this value drops to \$7,966, indicating that around 26% of the WTP for complementarity can be explained by financial savings, while the remainder reflects consumers' valuation of additional benefits, such as their preference for environmentally friendly choices.
+The mean model-predicted WTP across all markets is \$10,690, but when excluding 2013, this value